karanahuja5598/My-University/README.md

 For each specialization, you must list specific checkpoints that are relevant to that particular specialization.

+- User should be able to filter out data as desired
+- User should be able to add "notifications" to a calendar, allowing for easy planning
+- There should be warnings if app can tell if a due date is coming up soon
+- Attempt at scraping Gradescope data

 ## Deliverables for final project

 Outline in English what the deliverables will be for the final checkpoint.
 This will should be